Hurricane Dorian 'Ambling' Parallel To Florida Coast, Leaving The Bahamas Reeling

 "All clear!" the Bahamas' emergency agency announced on Wednesday.
 But it also warned that residents should still be on their guard against a number of possible threats, from downed power lines and trees to severe flooding and the potential for tornadoes.

 Dorian has defied numerous forecasts, including initial predictions that it would buzz across Florida's central east coast.
-Instead, its center has refused to make landfall.
-After booming into a Category 5 storm with gusts far above 200 mph, Dorian has lost some strength — but forecasters warn it can still cause more damage.
+Instead, its center has refused to make landfall on the U.S. And after booming into a Category 5 storm with gusts far above 200 mph over the weekend, Dorian has lost some strength — but forecasters warn it can still cause more damage.

 "Some weakening is expected during the next couple of days, and Dorian is expected to remain a powerful hurricane during the next few days," the NHC says.
+The extended forecast calls for Dorian to skirt the U.S. coast — and remain a hurricane until it reaches Nova Scotia this weekend.

 As discussed yesterday, #Dorian's west side has now become nastier.
 This will continue to be the case as the storm comes up the coast.
 This is the land-facing side, so the eye doesn't need to come ashore in the Carolinas for the coast to feel the brunt.https://t.co/5FgKqsxadf pic.twitter.com/vhkD8Q5F8U— Levi Cowan (@TropicalTidbits) September 4, 2019